previous next up top

 else .<.~x * .~(spower (n-1) x)>.

-(* val spower : int -> ('cl, int) code -> ('cl, int) code = <fun> *)
+(* val spower : int -> int code -> int code = <fun> *)

 The two annotations, or staging constructs, are brackets .< e >. and escape .~e .
 Brackets .< e >. `quasi-quote' the expression e, annotating it as computed later.
 Escape .~e, which must be used within brackets, tells that e is computed now but produces the result for later.
 That result, the code, is spliced-in into the containing bracket.
 The inferred type of spower is different.
-The result is no longer an int, but ('cl, int) code -- the code of expressions that compute an int.
-The first type argument to code, often named 'cl, is a so-called environment classifier and can be skipped on first reading.
+The result is no longer an int, but int code -- the code of expressions that compute an int.
 The type of spower spells out which argument is received now, and which later: the future-stage argument has the code type.
-To specialize spower to 7, we define
+There is an alternative syntax for brackets and escapes, as extension nodes.
+For example, spower above can also be written as

 let spower7_code = .<fun x -> .~(spower 7 .<x>.)>.;;